Understanding the Concept of Rotation From the majestic pirouette of a figure skater to the relentless spin of a pulsar, from the gentle tur...

 wind into electrical energy via rotation:

-blades, causing the rotor (blades and hub) to rotate.
+- Wind pushes against the blades, causing the rotor (blades and hub) to rotate.

 - The rotor spins a low-speed